 The use of quality engine lubricating oils, combined with appropriate oil drain and filter change intervals, is a critical factor in maintaining engine performance and durability.
-Extending the oil and filter change interval beyond the recommendations will decrease engine life due to factors such as corrosion, deposits and wear.
+Extending the oil and filter change interval beyond the recommendations will decrease engine life due to factors such as corrosion, deposits, and wear.
+Reference Procedure 102-002 in Section 2 to determine which oil drain interval to use for the application.